Owning a house can be strenuous, but if there's anything more tedious then it would be designing your house.

 Finally, fold it around the edges so that the fabric is held intact.
 If you have the dress that you wore on a particular occasion wherein you made the memory, recycle it and use it as a frame.
 For instance, if you still have your wedding dress, use it to frame your wedding picture!

-Why should you try Fabrics in interior space?
+Why should you try Fabrics (on your own) in interior space?

 - Fabrics are cost-effective and offer replacement benefits.